8 Things I Wish I'd Done Differently on My Crohn's Disease Journey

 4. I wish I'd found an online community of IBDers earlier

-5. I wish I'd realized how serious the condition was
+5. I wish I'd realized how serious Crohn's was

 6. I wish I had therapy to help me cope with my diagnosis